nodejs/corepack/README.md

 ```

 Here, `yarn` is the name of the package manager, specified at version `3.2.3`,
 along with the SHA-224 hash of this version for validation.
-`packageManager@x.y.z` is required.
 The hash is optional but strongly
 recommended as a security practice.
 Permitted values for the package manager are
 `yarn`, `npm`, and `pnpm`.

+To set this string, it is recommended to use the
+[`corepack use` command](#corepack-use-nameversion), which will resolve the
+full version number and set the hash appropriately.

 ## Known Good Releases